Aromatase inhibitors and other compounds for lowering breast cancer risk

-Aromatase inhibitors are drugs that lower estrogen levels by stopping an enzyme in fat tissue (called aromatase) from changing other hormones into estrogen.
+Aromatase inhibitors lower estrogen levels by stopping an enzyme in fat tissue (called aromatase) from changing other hormones into estrogen.
 These drugs don’t stop the ovaries from making estrogen.
-Since most estrogen in the body is made by the ovaries, these drugs only lower estrogen levels in women whose ovaries aren’t making estrogen (such as those who have already gone through menopause).
+They only lower estrogen levels in women whose ovaries aren’t making estrogen (such as women who have already gone through menopause).
 The drugs in this class include:

 Can aromatase inhibitors lower the risk of breast cancer?

-Studies have shown that both exemestane and anastrozole can lower the risk of breast cancer in post-menopausal women who are at increased risk of the disease.
+Aromatase inhibitors are used mainly to treat hormone receptor-positive breast cancer, but are being studied to see if they can lower breast cancer risk.
+They are not yet approved for this use in the US.
+Studies have shown that both exemestane and anastrozole can lower the risk of breast cancer in post-menopausal women who are at higher risk of the disease.

 In one study, taking exemestane for 3 years lowered the risk of breast cancer overall (invasive cancer plus ductal carcinoma in situ) by about half (47%).

 In another study, taking anastrozole for 5 years lowered the risk of breast cancer overall by about half (47%).

 Letrozole is being studied now to see if it can lower breast cancer risk.

 What are the risks and side effects of aromatase inhibitors?